 A useful reference on this topic: the Wikipedia site on Quantum Theory

 Quantum theory can be presented simply as a set of assumptions which are developed through mathematical treatment.
 This is in fact the best route to take if one is to use quantum mechanics as a working tool.
 More than this, however, quantum theory brings with it a set of concepts that have far-reaching philosophical implications and which should be a part of the intellectual equipment of anyone who claims to have a general education in the sciences.
 A major objective of this unit will be to introduce you to "the quantum way of thinking" and to show how this led to a profound break with the past, and a shift in our way of viewing the world that has no parallel in Western intellectual history.

-The development of our ideas about light and radiation was not quite as direct.
 In the 17th century, heat was regarded as a substance called caloric whose invisible atoms could flow from one object to another, thus explaining thermal conduction.
 This view of heat as a material fluid seemed to be confirmed by the observation that heat can pass through a vacuum, a phenomenon that we now call radiant heat.
 Isaac Newton, whose experiments with a prism in 1672 led to his famous textbook "Optiks", noted that light seemed to react with green plants to produce growth, and must therefore be a "substance" having atoms of its own.
 By 1800, the corpuscular (particle) theory of light was generally accepted.

 And yet there were questions.
 Count Rumford's observation that the drill bits employed in boring cannons produced more frictional heat when they were worn and dull led to the overthrow of the caloric theory.